All Products

 Note

-If you configured a default storage path on the Workspace Details page, the path is automatically specified as the value of the Output Path parameter.
-For information about how to configure a default storage path for a workspace, see Manage workspaces.
+If you configured a storage path on the workspace details page, this field is automatically populated and does not need to be configured manually.
+For more information about how to configure a workspace storage path, see Manage workspaces.

 Training dataset

-The training data must be in the JSON format.
-Each data record consists of a question, an answer, and an ID, which are specified by the instruction, output, and id fields, respectively.
+Training data must be in JSON format.
+Each record consists of a question, an answer, and an ID, which are represented by the instruction, output, and id fields.
 Example:

 [